 Arrangements that might work well for many students may not work for all.
 Universities should be proactive about identifying and supporting students who may need additional help.
 For instance, students are likely to encounter all sorts of accessibility issues.
 If any of these things sound like they apply to you, book an appointment to see us and we will do our best to help!

 If you’re worried about the ongoing situation and how it has or might impact your studies, you are not alone!
 Many students have real concerns, and we can help you to address these.
 You might want to complain to your university.
 We have advice that covers this over on our Academic Advice pages for both Exeter and Falmouth universities.

 SU Advice Service staff are available to help and support you as a student in relation to a range of issues, including where you might feel your university is not delivering the education you are entitled to.
-Book an appointment to speak with one of our expert advisers here.
+You can book an appointment to speak with one of our expert advisers by visiting our appointments page.
 Alternatively, email the team at email@example.com.